-Mareike's research sits at the cross section of information systems management, marketing (online consumer behavior), and social issues in management.
-Her research focuses on the sharing economy, platforms, digital trust, algorithmic management, and new ways of working in the digital age.
+Mareike's research sits at the cross section of information systems management, marketing (online consumer behaviour), and management.
+Her research focuses on the sharing economy, platforms, digital trust, algorithmic management, entrepreneurship, and new ways of working in the digital age.
 Among others, she has worked with data from users/stakeholders of car2go, Airbnb, Uber, and BlaBlaCar.

-Keywords: Algorithmic management, platforms, sharing economy, gig economy, digital trust, online consumer behaviour, surveys, experiments, structural-equation modelling, quantitative and qualitative research, mixed methods, data science.
+Keywords: Algorithmic management, platforms, sharing economy, gig economy, digital trust, reputation systems, online consumer behaviour, experimental studies, structural-equation modelling, quantitative and qualitative research, mixed methods, data science.

 Information Systems & Management Group

-Mareike Möhlmann is Assistant Professor of Information Systems & Management at Warwick Business School (since 2016).
-Currently, she is also works as a teaching fellow at the London School of Economics.
-Previously she worked as a postdoctoral researcher at the Stern School of Business, New York University, USA (2015-2016).
-She received her doctoral degree in Business Administration/Management at the University of Hamburg, Germany (2012-2015).
+Mareike Möhlmann is Assistant Professor of Information Systems & Management at Warwick Business School.
+In 2018 and 2019 she was a visiting scholar/teaching fellow at the London School of Economics.
+Previously she worked as a postdoctoral researcher at the Stern School of Business, New York University, USA.

 Find more information about current academic projects, conference publications, industry reports, and media coverage on her personal website: www.mareikemoehlmann.com